 If the equipment performs a “repetitive task,” works in a “defined space,” and works within a clearly defined “Operational Design Domain,” ZAPT can make your equipment an autonomous solution by customizing a sensor suite for autonomous operations.
 But what do we mean by a “repetitive task,” “defined space,” and “Operational Design Domain”?
 A repetitive task involves performing the same operation, a defined space is an area that can be clearly defined or mapped, and the “Operational Design Domain (ODD) is a collection of information that clearly defines the boundaries for the platform's operations.
 Some examples of ODD conditions to be determined are operations in an open field with clear skies, under tree cover, near fences and buildings, operations during the day or night, rain, dust, fog, indoor or outdoor use, traffic lights, slope, and HSE considerations.
 You can find more about our custom autonomous solution requirements on our website.

 To determine if the equipment is a good candidate for autonomy, we would first complete a feasibility study to evaluate the equipment’s autonomous potential.
 Then, we can quickly determine the cost and complexity required to automate that equipment’s operations.
-To date, we have evaluated platforms and operations that include various commercial lawnmowers, snow removal equipment, street sweepers, grass trimmers, line marking equipment, and small tractor units.
+To date, we have evaluated platforms and operations, including various commercial lawnmowers, snow removal equipment, street sweepers, grass trimmers, line marking equipment, and small tractor units.

-There are several types of outdoor power equipment that we believe have the potential to be valuable autonomous solutions and great candidates for autonomy.
-Below, we will touch on three specific categories: individual pieces of equipment designed for application, installation equipment, and driven equipment.
+We believe several types of outdoor power equipment have the potential to be valuable autonomous solutions and great candidates for autonomy.
+Below, we will touch on three categories: individual equipment designed for the application, installation equipment, and driven equipment.

 Individual Pieces Designed for Application